-Lapse rates +10%/-10%: To illustrate the impact of a different scenario in the assumed level of lapses, lapse rates were increased and decreased by 10% of the base assumption.
+Lapse rates +10%-10%: To illustrate the impact of a different scenario in the assumed level of lapses, lapse rates were increased and decreased by 10% of the base assumption.
 Premium collection rates are excluded from the lapse sensitivity.
-The relatively large impact of the lapse sensitivity is due to loss of future charges for the pensions business partially offset by higher deferred entry fee income, which is charged to participants at the time of exit.
+The relatively large MCEV impact of the lapse sensitivity is due to loss of future charges for the pensions business partially offset by higher deferred entry fee income, which is charged to participants at the time of exit.
+The drop in VNB is the shared across both the Life and Pension portfolios.